ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-01-are-there-software-clients-and-servers-in-a-blockchain/index.md

 2. **Send and receive new blocks:** When new blocks are received from miners all nodes re-transmit them to all other nodes.
 3. **Send and receive the whole blockchain to new machines joining the network:** This is called “initial blockchain download”.

-## The Software Clients/Servers of Ethereum Classic
+## The Software Clients-Servers of Ethereum Classic

 ![ETC Three Client-Servers](./etc-3-client-servers.png)